 The land upon which the use is sought is suited for the uses permitted within the district, however, the proposed use will not interfere with such uses.
-The subject property is an agricultural resource and is used primarily for growing orchids.
+The subject property is an agricultural resource and is used primarily for pasture.
 The Land Study Bureau's Detailed Land Classification System classifies soils within the subject property as "D" or "Poor."
 The Agricultural Lands of Importance to the State of Hawaii (ALISH) Map considers the area as unclassified.
 The property is suitable for agricultural uses and will continue to be used for that purpose.
-The monopole site will be limited to 400 square feet of land area and thus will not seriously impair the agricultural productivity or potential of the subject property, nor will it seriously or significantly deplete the County of Hawaii's agricultural land resource.
+The monopole site will be limited to 400 square feet of land area and thus will not seriously impair the agricultural productivity or potential of the 6,595-acre subject property, nor will it seriously or significantly deplete the County of Hawaii's agricultural land resource.

 The use will not substantially alter or change the essential character of the land and the present use.
-The proposed tower site is limited to a 400 square foot portion of a 35-acre property that is presently used for agricultural operations.
-Although the flagpole will be visible from Highway 11, it is set back approximately 550 feet and will not substantially alter or change the essential character of the land nor alter or change the existing uses on the property.
-As the property has been originally cleared, it is not anticipated that cultural, archaeological or botanical resources will be affected.
-Should any unidentified sites or remains be discovered during the land clearing or construction stages, our standard condition, on stop work in the area, shall be included as a precautionary measure.
+The proposed tower site is limited to a 400-square foot portion of a 6,595-acre property that is presently used as pasture and open space.
+Although the pole will be visible from Highway 250, it is set back approximately 134 feet and will not substantially alter or change the essential character of the land nor alter or change the existing uses on the property.
+As the property has been in pasture for some time, it is not anticipated that cultural, archaeological or botanical resources will be affected.
+Nonetheless, should there be inadvertent discoveries of archaeological features during construction, work will cease and the applicant will contact the County Planning Department and the State Historic Preservation Division.

 The request will not be contrary to the General Plan.
-The subject property is within an area designated as Low Density Urban Development by the General Plan Land Use Pattern Allocation Guide (LUPAG) Map.
-The monopole site will be limited to a 400 square foot portion of land, and thus does not preclude the other portions of the property from continuing to be used for agricultural purposes by the owner.
+The subject property is within an area designated as Extensive Agricultural by the General Plan Land Use Pattern Allocation Guide (LUPAG) Map.
+The monopole site will be limited to a 400-square foot portion of land, and thus does not preclude the other portions of the property from continuing to be used for agricultural purposes by the owner.
 Also, the use is consistent with the following goals and policies of the General Plan.